 Nix bliev, wie et war" (Nothing remains as it was).

-Despite efforts like the recent European General Data Protection Regulation to protect the data of individuals, the man/woman in the street feels helpless and controlled.
-They develop angst about being overrun by a self-driving car or losing their non-digital jobs.
+Despite efforts like the recent European General Data Protection Regulation to protect individuals' data, the man/woman in the street feels helpless and controlled.
+They develop angst about being overrun by self-driving cars or losing their non-digital jobs.

-Populist parties stoke the angst of the people while governments somehow limit themselves to repairing the status quo.
+Populist parties stoke people's angst while governments somehow limit themselves to maintaining the status quo.
 The policy of just fixing defects follows another article of Cologne's Basic Law,"

 Et het noch immer jot jejange" (Things have always worked out).